nopnop2002/esp-idf-GPS-View/README.md

 You can use GROVE port as UART RXD.
 SCL of GROVE is GPIO22.
 SDA of GROVE is GPIO21.
-YOu can choice UART RXD GPIO using menuconfig.
+You can choice UART RXD GPIO using menuconfig.
 ![View-1](https://user-images.githubusercontent.com/6020549/62000281-f84d0880-b10d-11e9-8c1c-895da5ad20bd.JPG)

 # Operation